 Latisse is composed of a compound called Bimatoprost.
-Bimatoprost comes from from fatty acids and naturally binds to prostaglandin (PG) receptors.
-These PG receptors are present in the hair follicle, and the presence of Bimaprost has shown to increase the percent of hairs in the growth phase of the hair cycle.
+Bimatoprost comes from fatty acids and naturally binds to prostaglandin (PG) receptors.
+These PG receptors are present in the hair follicle, and the presence of Bimaprost has shown to increase the per cent of hairs in the growth phase of the hair cycle.
 The long-term safety of Latisse/ Bimatoprost as a hair growth stimulant has been based on clinical trials over 13 years.

 Can I grow hair elsewhere with Latisse?